Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Left for: Hamburger SV in 2009

-The Swedish sensation looked to be the latest in a long line of lethal Eredivisie strikers.
-In his debut campaign with Groningen, he scored an impressive 18 goals in 31 games.
+The Swedish sensation looked the latest in a long line of lethal Eredivisie strikers.
+In his debut campaign with Groningen, he scored 18 goals in 31 games.
 His second was even better, with 26 goals filling out 38 games.

-This incredible output earned him a move to Hamburg, but sadly he did not adapt to the new level.
+This incredible output earned him a move to Hamburg, but sadly, he did not adapt to the new level.
 He spent the next few years moving around before settling in Greece, where he recovered that old Groningen rhythm for Panathinaikos, resulting in 95 goals in 151 games.
-He joined Al Ain in the UAE in the summer of 2017 and has since moved on to Russian outfit Krasnodar.
+He joined Al Ain in the UAE in the summer of 2017 and has since moved on to Russian outfit Krasnodar before retiring at IFK Goteborg in his homeland of Sweden.

 10. Luis Suarez